wseemann/FFmpegMediaPlayer/README.md

 FFmpegMediaPlayer is a reimplementation of Android's MediaPlayer class.
 The FFmpegMediaPlayer class provides a unified interface for playing audio files and streams.

 Key Features:
-* Support for API 7+ (Not just API level 10+ like MediaMetadataRetriever)
-* URL support (Unlike MediaMetadataRetriever, see: http://code.google.com/p/android/issues/detail?id=35794)
+* Support for additional formats and protocols not provided by Android's MediaPlayer class

 Supported protocols:
 * file, http, https, mms and mmsh

-Supported formats (audio and video):
+Supported formats (audio only):
 * aac, acc+, avi, flac, mp2, mp3, mp4, ogg, 3gp and more!

 Additional support for: